minch-yoda/DownTheMoon/README.md

 ==================
 `The first and only download manager/accelerator built inside Firefox!`

 This is a fork of the original XUL-based DownThemAll! extension.
-It's a latest upstream pre-release version from 2017 that supports setting original file modified dates of downloaded files.
+It's based on latest upstream pre-release version from 2017.
+XUL version is unique as it supports setting original file modified dates of downloaded files.
 A few features were added in this fork:
 - takes "x-archive-orig-last-modified" http header property of WebArchive.org as file's modification date (or "x-archive-orig-date" / "memento-datetime" when not available)
 - allows to export/import local save paths in a download list
 - allows to copy a remote website's directory structure, quite useful for mirroring